eddie-energy/architecture/arc42/05-building-block-view/development/development.md

 ---
-title: Development
+title: Regional Hurdles
 ---

  ## Regional Hurdles

 In the process of achieving compatibility with the Regional Data-sharing Infrastructures, various hurdles are identified, mostly related to the functionality offered through the relevant APIs.
-These hurdles are categorized in the table below based on country, to be shared with the energy community.
+These hurdles are categorized in the table below based on the country, to be shared with the energy community.

 | Regional Hurdles | Section |
 |-|-|